 |location:||Hunters Point Shipyard, San Francisco, CA|

-The eleven buildings on the site are a combination of townhouse style units and stacked flats varying in size from studios to 3-bedrooms.
-Each of the buildings has a different character, responding to both the client and City of San Francisco’s goals of design diversity.
-By increasing the height of the townhome units at the ends blocks with bays at either side, we were able to create a gateway effect to the public open spaces while also maintaining the individuality of buildings on either side.
+The eleven buildings on two blocks are a combination of townhouse style units and stacked flats with units varying in size from 1-bedrooms to 3-bedrooms.
+Each of the buildings has a different character to respond to both the client and City of San Francisco’s goals of design diversity.
+The design includes additional planting space at the sidewalk level at locations where the buildings step back, creating a better pedestrian experience.

 Overall, the general design and layout of the blocks orient the buildings to maximize views and access to natural light.
-The interior spaces of the units are designed to be efficient in size while maximizing utility.
-This provides for generous units while not overbuilding (conserving on resources during construction and when the units are occupied).
-The open spaces have been designed to maintain the view corridors while also maintaining security and some privacy for the homeowners.
+The interior spaces of the units are designed to be efficient in size while maximizing utility, providing for generous units while not overbuilding (conserving on resources during construction and when the units are occupied).
+The open spaces provide view corridors while also maintaining security and privacy for the homeowners.

 This project is currently under construction.